graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Identical arguments are also merged if they have identical arguments.
+Identical fields are also merged if they have identical arguments.
 Both
 values and variables can be correctly merged.

 For example the following correctly merge: